 Cores

 More cores make processing quicker, generally, and different generations of cores affect the processing power and the cores’ clock speed.
-Unfortunately, the PX30 is only clocked at 1.5GHz, so that it won’t be the much faster clocked and cored later generations.
+Unfortunately, the PX30 is only clocked at 1.5GHz so it won’t be the much faster clocked and cored later generations.

 PX30 Block Diagram